Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Introduction

 Compared with the full Hilbert space, the dependence on the system size $N$ is partially substituted by the low-energy threshold supremum $\Delta$, as seen in the first term of $r$.
-We remark that when $\dot{H}=0$, the second term in $r$ degrades to zero, reproducing the time-independent results~\cite{Mizuta_2025}, which is self-contained with the fact that time-independent Hamiltonians are a special case of time-dependent Hamiltonians.
-We also prove a lower bound compatible with this fact that in the full Hilbert space, any quantum algorithm for generic time-dependent Hamiltonian simulations requires query complexity
+We obtain the maximum improvement compared to simulations in the full Hilbert space when the low-energy scale $\Delta+g\log(N/\epsilon)$ is much smaller than the full extensive scale $gN$.
+We remark that when $\dot{H}=0$, the requirement on $T$ reduces to a tautology, reproducing the time-independent results~\cite{Mizuta_2025}, which is self-contained with the fact that time-independent Hamiltonians are a special case of time-dependent Hamiltonians.

-We further prove that, even if the initial state is only supported on a low-energy subspace, the first term concerning the time-integral of norm cannot be exceeded (see \sec{lower}).